 Filing a Report with Adult Protective Services

-To initiate a report of elder abuse or abuse of a vulnerable adult, contact your local Adult Protective Services office.
+Contact your local Adult Protective Services office to initiate a report of older adult abuse or abuse of a vulnerable adult.
 NAPSA provides an APS locator on its webpage to assist in locating an office near you.

-- For additional information on reporting elder abuse, see FindLaw's Reporting Elder Abuse or the resources provided by the National Center on Elder Abuse
+- For additional information on reporting older adult abuse, see FindLaw's Reporting Elder Abuse or the resources provided by the National Center on Elder Abuse

-- To find an attorney in your area that specializes in elder law and elder abuse, see FindLaw's attorney directory.
+- To find an attorney in your area that specializes in elder law and older adult abuse, see FindLaw's attorney directory

-- For additional information on elder abuse generally, see FindLaw's Elder Abuse Overview.
+- For additional general information on older or vulnerable adult abuse, see FindLaw's Elder Abuse Overview